hashicorp/terraform/website/source/docs/modules/usage.html.markdown

 Additionally, because these map directly to variables, they're always simple key/value pairs.
 Modules can't have complex variable inputs.

+## Dealing with parameters of the list type

+Variables are currently unable to hold the list type.
+Sometimes, though, it's desirable to parameterize a module's resource with an attribute that is of the list type, for example `aws_instance.security_groups`.

+Until a future release broadens the functionality of variables to include list types, the way to work around this limitation is to use the [`split` and `join`](/docs/configuration/interpolation.html) string interpolation functions to pass a delimited string as a module parameter, and then "unpack" that parameter using `split` within the module definition.

+Depending on the resource parameter in question, you may have to indicate that the unpacked string is actually a list but using the `resource_param = ["${split(",", var.CSV_STRING)}"]` notation.

 ## Outputs

 Modules can also specify their own [outputs](/docs/configuration/outputs.html).